History of the Roman Empire: Trajan (98–117)

 Upon his accession to the throne, Trajan prepared and launched a carefully planned military invasion in Dacia, a region north of the lower Danube whose inhabitants the Dacians had long been an opponent to Rome.
 In 101, Trajan personally crossed the Danube and defeated the armies of the Dacian king Decebalus at the Battle of Tapae.
 The emperor decided not to press on towards a final conquest as his armies needed reorganisation, but he did impose very hard peace conditions on the Dacians.
 At Rome, Trajan was received as a hero and he took the name of Dacicus, a title that appears on his coinage of this period.
+(Note: "Although the Dacians had been defeated, the emperor postponed the final siege for the conquering of Sarmizegetuza because his armies needed reorganisation.
+Trajan imposed on the Dacians very hard peace conditions: Decebalus had to renounce claim to some regions of his kingdom, including Banat, Tara Hategului, Oltenia, and Muntenia in the area south-west of Transylvania.
+He had also to surrender all the Roman deserters and all his war machines.
+At Rome, Trajan was received as a winner and he took the name of Dacicus, a title that appears on his coinage of this period.
+At the beginning of the year AD 103, there were minted coins with the inscription: IMP NERVA TRAIANVS AVG GER DACICVS.")
 Decebalus complied with the terms for a time, but before long he began inciting revolt.
 In 105 Trajan once again invaded and after a yearlong invasion ultimately defeated the Dacians by conquering their capital, Sarmizegetusa Regia.
 King Decebalus, cornered by the Roman cavalry, eventually committed suicide rather than being captured and humiliated in Rome.
 The conquest of Dacia was a major accomplishment for Trajan, who ordered 123 days of celebration throughout the empire.
 He also constructed Trajan's Column in the middle of Trajan's Forum in Rome to glorify the victory.

 In 112, Trajan was provoked by the decision of Osroes I to put the latter’s own nephew Axidares on the throne of the Kingdom of Armenia.
 The Arsacid dynasty of Armenia was a branch of the Parthian royal family established in 54.
 Since then, the two great empires had shared hegemony of Armenia.
 The encroachment on the traditional Roman sphere of influence by Osroes ended the peace which had lasted for some 50 years.